-Primary myelofibrosis (PMF) is a myeloproliferative neoplasm characterized by anemia, the presence of immature forms of granulocytic lineage, bone marrow fibrosis, splenomegaly, and extramedullary hematopoiesis.
-The etiology is unknown.
-The estimated incidence is around 1.5 cases/100,000 population per year.
+Primary myelofibrosis (PMF) is a myeloproliferative neoplasm characterized by anemia, presence of immature forms of granulocytic lineage in peripheral blood, bone marrow fibrosis, splenomegaly, and extramedullary hematopoiesis.
+Etiology is unknown.
+Estimated incidence is 1.5/100,000 population per year.

 Clinical Features And Natural History Top

 1. General symptoms: Fatigue (in 50%-70% of patients), anorexia (<20%), weight loss, low-grade fever, dyspnea, tachycardia, night sweats, pruritus, muscle and joint pain, cachexia.

 2. Symptoms of bone marrow fibrosis and extramedullary hematopoiesis: Splenomegaly (observed at presentation in >90% of patients; severe in two-thirds of patients), pain due to splenic infarcts; hepatomegaly (in 40%-70% of patients), portal hypertension; thrombocytopenia, features of anemia; symptoms of mass effect due to extramedullary hematopoiesis.

 3. Natural history: Asymptomatic PMF is followed by progression with worsening symptoms of anemia, thrombocytopenia, hepatosplenomegaly, and extramedullary hematopoiesis.
 Median survival is ~5 years.
 Transformation to acute myelogenous leukemia occurs in 20% of patients.